Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 How to fill out a W-4 if you’re married and you both work

-If you and your spouse each have one job and earn about the same salary, then both of you can check box 2(c) on your W-4 forms.
-But if one of you earns a bigger salary than the other, the spouse with the highest-paying job will need to complete steps two through four on the form.
+If you and your spouse each have one job and earn about the same salary, you can both check of you can check box 2(c) on your W-4 forms.
+But if one of you earns a higher salary than the other, the spouse with the highest-paying job will need to complete steps two through four on the form.
 Meanwhile, the spouse with the lowest-paying job should leave those sections empty on their form.